AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### Effective and Termination Dates of 2004 Amendments ####

 Pub.
 L. 108–357, title III, §314(c), Oct.
 22, 2004, 118 Stat.
-1469, provided that: “The amendments made by this section [amending this section and section 1301 of this title] shall apply to taxable years beginning after December 31, 2003.”
+1469, provided that: "The amendments made by this section [amending this section and section 1301 of this title] shall apply to taxable years beginning after December 31, 2003."

 Pub.
 L. 108–311, title I, §103(b), Oct.
 4, 2004, 118 Stat.
-1168, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2004.”
+1168, provided that: "The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2004."

 Amendment by section 103(a) of Pub.
 L. 108–311 subject to title IX of the Economic Growth and Tax Relief Reconciliation Act of 2001, Pub.
 L. 107–16, §901, to the same extent and in the same manner as the provision of such Act to which such amendment relates, see section 105 of Pub.
 L. 108–311, set out as a note under section 1 of this title.
 Title IX of Pub.
 L. 107–16 was repealed by Pub.
 L. 112–240, title I, §101(a)(1), Jan.
 2, 2013, 126 Stat.
 2315.

 Pub.
 L. 108–311, title IV, §406(h), Oct.
 4, 2004, 118 Stat.
-1190, provided that: “The amendments made by this section [amending this section and sections 246, 529, 530, 901, 1259, and 1397E of this title] shall take effect as if included in the provisions of the Taxpayer Relief Act of 1997 [Pub.
-L. 105–34] to which they relate.”
+1190, provided that: "The amendments made by this section [amending this section and sections 246, 529, 530, 901, 1259, and 1397E of this title] shall take effect as if included in the provisions of the Taxpayer Relief Act of 1997 [Pub.
+L. 105–34] to which they relate."

 #### Effective and Termination Dates of 2003 Amendment ####

 Pub.
 L. 108–27, title I, §106(b), May 28, 2003, 117 Stat.
-755, provided that: “The amendments made by subsection (a) [amending this section] shall apply to taxable years beginning after December 31, 2002.”
+755, provided that: "The amendments made by subsection (a) [amending this section] shall apply to taxable years beginning after December 31, 2002."

 Amendment by section 106(a) of Pub.
 L. 108–27 subject to title IX of the Economic Growth and Tax Relief Reconciliation Act of 2001, Pub.
 L. 107–16, §901, to the same extent and in the same manner as the provision of such Act to which such amendment relates, see section 107 of Pub.
 L. 108–27, set out as a note under section 1 of this title.
 Title IX of Pub.
 L. 107–16 was repealed by Pub.
 L. 112–240, title I, §101(a)(1), Jan.
 2, 2013, 126 Stat.
 2315.